tonethar/IGME-330-Fall-2021/projects/project-1.md

 - Have the following sub-headings on your page (see the [example Desktop screenshots of sources.html](#desktop-screenshots) below
   - PROJECT REQUIREMENTS:
     - provide a link to this page
   - RESOURCES UTILIZED:
     - cite any and all resources you used on this project, the specific link, including:
       - fonts and images
       - reference sites - ex. developer.mozilla.org
       - "help" sites - ex. stackoverflow.com
       - code snippet sites - ex.
-CodePen or gists.github.com
+CodePen or gists.github.com or copying starter code from the Bulma site etc
       - tutorial sites - ex. w3schools.com
       - video sites - ex.
 YouTube or LinkedIn Learning or Udemy
       - blog postings etc